MCStreetguy/fusion-debugger/README.md

 Checks all Fusion files individually for syntax errors and lists the incorrect files with their associated package and file path.
 This command was intended to programmatically check the correctness of the Fusion source code and is in fact still an experiment but listed for the sake of completeness.

+#### `fusion:listprototypes`

+> `mcstreetguy.fusiondebugger:fusion:listprototypes [--no-format]`

+Lists all known Fusion prototype names.
+If the `--no-format` option is specified, the list will lack any bullets and return unsorted.

 ### Configuration